MysteryPancake/Houdini-Fun/README.md

 Check the "bake_raw_values" wrangle in the Bake GSplat node for more details on the format.

 <img src="./images/gaussian_splats/gs_bee.png" width="700">

-The model in this screenshot is ["Brown-banded carder bumblebee (Bombus humilis)" by macroscans](https://superspl.at/scene/65ff2330).

 To get the first coefficient (like diffuse) to match with `v@Cd`, it needs to be remapped.